intarchboard/draft-use-it-or-lose-it/draft-thomson-protocol-freedom.md

 Michel Foucault defines freedom as a practice rather than a state that is bestowed or attained:

-> \[...] when a colonized people attempts to liberate itself from its colonizers, this is indeed a practice of liberation in the strict sense.
-But we know very well \[...] that this practice of liberation is not in itself sufficient to define the practices of freedom that will still be needed if this people, this society, and these individuals are to be able to define·admissible and acceptable forms of existence or political society. --{{FOUCAULT}}
+> Freedom is practice; \[...] the freedom of men is never assured by the laws and the institutions that are intended to guarantee them.  \[...]
+I think it can never be inherent in the structure of things to guarantee the exercise of freedom.
+The guarantee of freedom is freedom. --{{FOUCAULT1}}

-In the same way, the design of a protocol for extensibility and eventual replacement {{?RFC6709}} is the act of liberation.
-Liberating a protocol makes it possible to use that protocol for use cases that were not originally conceived by the designers or to provide a replacement that is better suited.
+In the same way, the design of a protocol for extensibility and eventual replacement {{?RFC6709}} is not assured by the specification that defines the protocol.
+The specification only makes it possible to use that protocol for use cases that were not originally conceived by the designers or to provide a replacement that is better suited.

 ## Use of Protocol Freedom